jcpowermac/hanlon-wiki/Provisioning-ESXi.md

             Status: Valid
             Version: VMware ESXi 5.0 GA

-### Create a model that's associated with the image.
+### Create a new model using the esxi template and associate it with the image.

-For now, use the example AAAAA-BBBBB-CCCCC-DDDDD-EEEEE as the ESX License Key, when asked.
+When asked, use the example AAAAA-BBBBB-CCCCC-DDDDD-EEEEE as the ESX License Key.

     $ bin/razor model get template
     Valid Model Templates: